krohdebayes/pydantic/docs/usage/exporting_models.md

   be excluded from the returned dictionary; default `False`
 * `exclude_none`: whether fields which are equal to `None` should be excluded from the returned dictionary; default `False`
+* `exclude_extra`: whether fields which are not part of the explicit model definition should be excluded from the returned dictionary; default `False`

 Example: